aturner-epcc/docs-test2/docs/user-guide/debug.md

 The following debugging tools are available on ARCHER2:

-  - [gdb4hpc](#gdb4hpc) is a command-line debugging tool provided by Cray.
+  - gdb4hpc is a command-line debugging tool provided by HPE Cray.
 It works similarly to [gdb](https://www.gnu.org/software/gdb/), but allows the user to debug multiple parallel processes without multiple windows. gdb4hpc can be used to investigate deadlocked code, segfaults, and other